 Ethnic tension continues in the post-conflict period; it is caused mainly by the still nagging social and economic problems, while political, ethnocultural, and psychological factors continue to figure prominently in ethnic tension.
 Ethnocultural and psychological factors contribute to the unfolding and continued ethnic tension.
-While social, economic, and political factors trigger ethnic conflicts, ethnocultural and psychological factors add fuel to the fire; these factors are responsible for the continued ethnic tension at the post-conflict stage.
+While social, economic, and political factors trigger ethnic conflicts, ethnocultural and psychological factors are responsible for the continued ethnic tension at the post-conflict stage.
 This means that our ethnosociological survey confirmed Hypothesis 1.